-ADMISSION POLICY PRACTICAL NURSING
+ADMISSION POLICY Practical Nursing

 Prospective students can access Admission Requirements and Applications for the nursing programs by going to www.calhoun.edu.
 From the homepage, click on ACADEMICS.
-Under the Division of Health and Natural Sciences, click Nursing, on the left-side menu, click PROSPECTIVE STUDENTS.
+Under the Health Sciences Division, click Nursing, on the left-side menu, click PROSPECTIVE STUDENTS.